ArneWulff/quantum-mobility-quest-qaims/README.md

 - **`fvqe_python`**: Contains Python code for F-VQE in the `ssr_with_fvqe` folder, and a demonstration notebook `demo_fvqe.ipynb` which guides users through the essential functions for setting up and running F-VQE for SSR.

-- **`dmrg_julia`**: Contains Julia code for DMRG in the `ssr_with_dmrg` folder, with a demonstration file `demo_ssr_with_dmrg.jl` that explains the setup and execution of DMRG for SSR.
-This folder includes all necessary Julia package files to allow users to reproduce the results using `using SSRWithDMRG`.
+- **`dmrg_julia`**: Contains Julia code for DMRG in the `ssr_with_dmrg` folder, with a demonstration file `demo_ssr_with_dmrg.jl` that demonstrates the setup and execution of DMRG for SSR.
+This folder should include all necessary Julia package files to allow users to reproduce the results using `using SSRWithDMRG`.

 ## Problem Overview